hkotek/hkotek.com/_posts/2023-11-17-text-to-images-models-ethics.md

 [^1]: Caveat! it seems that DallE-3, which was published after I wrote my post, and which is supported by GPT-4 under the hood to do some language processing, does better than the diffusion models I focused on.
 That's an interesting avenue for further exploration, but I'll leave that for a future post.
-[^2]: This image seemingly featuring Peter Capaldi as "[The Doctor](https://en.wikipedia.org/wiki/Twelfth_Doctor)".
-Go read [**part 1**](https://hkotek.com/blog/text-to-image-models-shallow-parsing/) if the sentence didn't make sense to you, or if you want to take a guess at who "Jane" is.
-I'm sure you'll have thoughts about who "Mary" is!
+[^2]: Go read [**part 1**](https://hkotek.com/blog/text-to-image-models-shallow-parsing/) to see Peter Capaldi cast as "[The Doctor](https://en.wikipedia.org/wiki/Twelfth_Doctor)", as well as a suspiciously familiar "Jane".
+I'm sure you'll also have thoughts about who "Mary" is.
 [^3]: Hadas Kotek, Rikker Dockum, and David Q. Sun.
 2023. [**Gender bias and stereotypes in Large Language Models**](https://arxiv.org/abs/2308.14921).
 In ACM Collective Intelligence.
 [^4]: Actually, and please don't get mad, but the young men basically look like dorks.
 (No offense to dorks everywhere, dorks are great! just not the obvious counterpart to 'pretty woman' if you ask me.)